 As with any procedure or operation, complications are possible.
 We have included the most common risks and complications in this leaflet.
-The possibility of these occurring will vary for each patient and the possibility of these happening to you will be discussed with you before you sign the consent form.
+The possibility of these complications occurring will vary for each patient.
+The possibility of these happening to you will be discussed with you before you sign the consent form.

-- Bleeding: Any biopsy carries a small risk of bleeding.
-On rare occasions, this may become severe. - Infection: Occasionally there may be infection in the area surrounding the biopsy site.
-This can usually be treated with antibiotics.

-- Damage to underlying tissues: Rarely, as the biopsy needle passes through the body to the target area, surrounding tissues may be damaged. - Unfortunately, not all biopsies are successful.
-This may be because, in spite of taking every possible care, the piece of tissue which has been taken is normal tissue rather than abnormal.
+- Bleeding Any biopsy carries a small risk of bleeding.
+On rare occasions, this may become severe. - Infection Occasionally there may be infection in the area surrounding the biopsy site.
+This can usually be treated with antibiotics. - Unfortunately, not all biopsies are successful.
+This may be because, despite taking every possible care, the piece of tissue which has been taken is normal tissue rather than abnormal.
 Alternatively, although abnormal tissue has been obtained, it may not be enough for the pathologist to make a definite diagnosis.
 If you need any further investigations, they will be discussed with you in clinic - There may be soreness around the biopsy site and some bruising. - Despite these possible complications, the procedure is normally very safe.
-At all times during and after the procedure the staff will be monitoring your responses to this treatment in order to minimize the effects of any complications. - X-rays are a type of radiation.
-We are all exposed to natural background radiation every day of our lives; this comes from the sun, food we eat, and the ground.
+At all times during and after the procedure, the staff will be monitoring your responses to this treatment to minimize the effects of any complications. - X-rays are a type of radiation.
+We are all exposed to natural background radiation every day of our lives.
+This comes from the sun, food we eat, and the ground.
 Exposure to X-rays carries a small risk, but your doctor feels that this risk is outweighed by the benefits of having the test.
-We will take all safeguards to minimise the amount of X-rays you receive.
+We will take all the safety precautions to minimise the number of X-rays you receive.